10 Best Cities in Arizona

 Authors Michael and Lana Law enjoyed several winters in Arizona and have traveled the state extensively.

 The sunny state of Arizona draws you in with its warm climate, beautiful desert scenery, the Grand Canyon, mountains, and lake country.
-It's these reasons that Arizona has been attracting legions of new arrivals for years and is one of the fastest growing regions in the USA.
+It's for these reasons that Arizona has been attracting legions of new arrivals for years and is one of the fastest-growing regions in the USA.
 Once you visit, it's hard to leave!

 Whether you are thinking of permanently locating to the state or just looking for an escape from the winter cold, this list of the top cities in Arizona will help.

 The city of Phoenix has it all — history, fun, glamour, and great hotels and resorts — and it's all situated in the appropriately named Valley of the Sun.
 Posh resorts and championship golf courses bring in tourists by the planeload each winter, who trade their places by the fire for loungers by the pool, and their snow shovels for golf clubs.

 Although the city has high-end resorts, it's also surprisingly affordable for those with smaller budgets.
 A wide range of hotels are available, and almost all have a pool and sun deck area just perfect for the kids to splash away all day long while mom and dad dive into the latest paperback.